Garinlu/Applepie/README.md

 * Clone or download the project
 * Go inside the project
 * Launch ```composer install```.
 You must have a database.
+* Execute this bash command ```mysql -u "root" -p "" -h "localhost" "softeurotoiture" < "script.sql"```   _("root" is your db username, the empty string is your password and "softeurotoiture" is your db name)_
 * Go in front folder
 * Launch ```npm install```
 * Launch ```ng build```